MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/power-automate-setup.md

 ### Turn off for all users

-Complete these steps to remove the **Automate** action from client pages for all users.
+Complete these steps to remove the **Automate** action group and its action from pages for all users.

 1. In Business Central, search for and open the **Privacy Notices Status** page.
 2. In the **Microsoft Power Automate** row, select the **Disagree for Everyone** check box.